napari/napari/docs/plugins/best_practices.md

 ## Set style for additional windows in your plugin

-In napari plugins we strongly advise to use widget docked in napari window, but sometimes is required to use separate window.
+In napari plugins we strongly advise additional widgets be docked in the main napari viewer, but sometimes a separate window is required.
-The best practice is to use [`QDialog`](https://doc.qt.io/qt-5/qdialog.html) based windows with parent set to widget already docked in napari window (sample code snip on the end).
+The best practice is to use [`QDialog`](https://doc.qt.io/qt-5/qdialog.html) based windows with parent set to widget already docked in the viewer (sample code snippet at the end).

 ```python
 from qtpy.QtWidgets import QDialog, QWidget, QSpinBox, QPushButton, QGridLayout, QLabel